TheHermitman/Hello-world-by-Hermitman/README.md

 # Hello-world-by-Hermitman
-A repository that Hermitman introduce his coding live
+A repository that Hermitman introduce his coding life